-Since a MODBUS/TCP connection does not require a username/password login sequence (unlike the FServer login), the only way to protect against unauthorized access is through the "Trusted IP" addresses defined using the F-Series Ethernet Configuration software.
+Since a MODBUS/TCP connection does not require a username/password login sequence (unlike the FServer login), the only way to protect against unauthorized access is through the "Trusted IP" addresses defined using the F-series Ethernet Configuration software.

-The F-Series PLC Configuration software mentioned in Section 2.1 can be used to define a list of "Trusted IP" addresses.
-Please click on the "Advanced" button on the "FServer Basic Configuration" and you should see the following Advanced Configuration screen.
+To define a list of "Trusted IP" addresses, please click on TL7's "Controller" menu and select "Ethernet & ADC Configuration".
+Next, click on the "Advanced" button on the "FServer Basic Configuration" and you should see the following Advanced Configuration screen.

-The first thing you should do is to click on the "Retrieve Parameters from F-PLC" so that you can capture a copy of the current configuration in the PLC and you can then modify selectively.
+The first thing you should do is to click on the "Retrieve Parameters from PLC" so that you can capture a copy of the current configuration in the PLC and you can then modify selectively.